A supercharacter approach to Heilbronn sums: Introduction

 A brief review of basic facts about supercharacters on abelian groups is undertaken in Section \ref{SectionSCT}, after which we construct the relevant supercharacter theory for Heilbronn sums in Section \ref{SectionSCH}.
 An exact formula involving Heilbronn sums for computing the number of solutions to Fermat-type congruences $ax^p + by^p \equiv cz^p \pmod{p^2}$ is given in Section \ref{SectionFLT}.
-In fact, our method turns out to be much faster than the na\"ive method (a detailed justification of this assertion is provided in Appendix \ref{SectionCC}).
-We conclude in Section \ref{SectionHB} with an exact formula for quartic sums involving Heilbronn sums, which recovers a well-known bound.
+We conclude in Section \ref{SectionHB} with an exact formula for quartic sums involving Heilbronn sums.